Mortgage Basics #Loan Types

 Mortgage Deferral Eligibility

-• Your mortgage is in good standing
+• Good standing: Your mortgage account should typically be in good standing before applying for a deferral.

 What Happens When You Defer Your Mortgage?